Travel Easy - Traveling for Parents with Children

 Should you travel with children?
 Yes!
 Can you travel with kids?
 Yes!
 You’ll have more things to pack, and will need to make some adjustments if you’re used to carry-on travel only, but it’s definitely doable.
 What about school?
 Clothes?
 Friends?
 Keep reading for tips on how to make it work.

 Bring along a first-aid kit for emergencies.
 Most places have pharmacies with first-aid items available, but in a true emergency you’ll want to have those items on hand.
-It’s also a good idea to bring along sanitizing wipes for spills or sticky, dirty hands, and a bottle of water to stay hydrated.
+It’s also a good idea to bring along sanitizing wipes for spills or sticky, dirty hands, and a reusable water bottle to stay hydrated.

 As your child gets older, you can let them help plan outings and activities during your travels.
 Some activities may have age restrictions or guidelines but do your research to see if it will be appropriate for your child.
 Some family-friendly travel activity ideas include amusement parks, local cooking lessons, and themed city tours (i.e. Harry Potter, Star Wars, GoT, etc.).
-We use tourradar.com when booking tours as we’ve found they usually have the best prices for value (unlike some other companies that we won’t name here).
+We use tourradar.com when booking tours as we’ve found they usually have the best prices for value.

 Of course you’ll need to consider the length of your trip and most parents will need to stay within budget constraints when thinking about where to stay.
 Don’t want to think about picking up after your kids and cooking every night?
 Hotels are a great option.
 If you need more space than just one room, there are options such as booking rooms with connecting doors, or suites with living areas and sofa beds.
 On hotel search engines like booking.com, you can set filters to place price parameters and find must-need amenities for your family.